XinqiYY/FreeCodeCamp/Front End Development Libraries/README.md

 export default StatelessComponent;
 ```

-## A stateless component, on the other hand, is a class that extends React.Component, but does not use internal state (covered in the next challenge).
+## A stateless component
+on the other hand, is a class that extends `React.Component`, but does not use internal state.
 ```
 import React, { Component } from 'react';